Amazon adds video telemedicine visits nationwide to its virtual clinic

-Amazon is adding video telemedicine visits in all 50 states to a virtual clinic it launched last fall, as the retail giant takes a deeper step into care delivery.
+Amazon is adding video telemedicine visits in all 50 states to a virtual clinic it launched last fall, as the e-commerce giant pushes deeper into care delivery.

 Amazon said Tuesday that customers can visit its virtual clinic around the clock through Amazon’s website or app.
 There, they can compare prices and response times before picking a telemedicine provider from several options.